 Recorded in August 2019 and mixed by Seth Manchester at Machines with Magnets.
 Mastered by Matt Colton at Metropolis Mastering

-Liturgy is a Brooklyn-based quartet whose yearning, energetic “transcendental black metal” exists in the space between
+Liturgy is the project of Hunter Hunt-Hendrix, whose yearning, energetic “transcendental black metal” exists in the space